jlim0930/ecelab/README.md

 # ECELAB via terraform and ansible

-This script will create a 3 node ECE cluster in GCP.
+This script will create a single node or 3 node(small) ECE cluster in GCP.
 It will allow you to install ECE versions 3.3.0 -> 3.7.2 using Rocky 8 or Ubuntu 20.04.
 You can select from docker or podman install as well.

 ## REQUIREMENTS